Min1222Ag/CAN-FD-Test/README.md

-# CAN-FD-Test
+# Description
+This repository is for evaluation of CAN messages using python-can.
-There are test codes
+There are test codes and dataset.

+## Dataset
+- There are two types of dataset
+1. CAN messages
+2. CAN FD messages
+   - timestamp_canfd_message
 ## loopback_can_fd_test.py
 It is just for loopback test using vcan with socketCAN.
 - Result